 The Highland County Fair means many different things to many different folks in our majestic, mountain community: the end of Summer, the culmination of livestock projects, nostalgia, family tradition, celebration, relaxation, volunteerism, you name it…

-This year, 2019 marks 68 years of our community pulling together to host one of our iconic events – the Highland County Fair.
+Since the early 1950’s, our community has pulled together to host one of our iconic events – the Highland County Fair.
 Locals volunteer to work food stands, drive golf carts to pick-up and deliver parking guests to the fairgrounds, serve on committees, help and encourage youth, and so much more.
 Some even volunteer throughout the entire year just to see this annual goal through to fruition.
 It is at the heart of our community.

-On Saturday, August 24, the annual Highland County Fair will kick off with the Highland County Horse Show, a portion of the festivities that elders the Fair’s 68 year history.
+The annual Highland County Fair kicks off with the Highland County Horse Show, a portion of the festivities that elders the Fair’s history.
 English and Western riders from around the community and the region bring their equine friends to the fairgrounds and compete in classes, such as Cloverleaf Barrels, Youth Horsemanship, Over Fences, and Pleasure and Gaited classes.
 (In yesteryears, the Horse Show was the main event of the Fair and took place on Saturday.
 It began around 9 am, took a break for lunch and dinner, and in some years, lasted until close to or after midnight!)

-Festivities continue on Wednesday with the Fair Parade, the Demolition Derby on Thursday, the Tractor and Diesel Truck Pull on Friday, and the Truck Pull on Saturday.
-Other favorites including the Hog & Cattle Show (Wednesday), the Goat & Sheep Show (Thursday), the Kiddie Show, Sheep Costume Contest & Obstacle Course, and the Little Switzerland Cloggers show (Friday), and the Dog Show, Cornhole Tournament, and Bluegrass Show (Saturday) will be back.
+Festivities continue on Wednesday with events like the Fair Parade on Wednesday, the Demolition Derby on Thursday, the Tractor and Diesel Truck Pull on Friday, and the Truck Pull on Saturday.
+Other favorites including the Hog & Cattle Show (Wednesday), the Goat & Sheep Show (Thursday), the Kiddie Show, Sheep Costume Contest & Obstacle Course, and the Little Switzerland Cloggers show (Friday), and the Dog Show, Cornhole Tournament, and Bluegrass Show (Saturday).

-To see a full Schedule of Events, CLICK HERE!
+To see a full Schedule of Events including new, annual featured events, CLICK HERE!

 Of note for families, Wednesday night is “Family Night” and offers a reduced rate of $6.00 for “Ride All Night” wristbands, and on Saturday, there is a matinee ride time from 1 – 5 pm when wristbands are only $10.
 (Normally, “Ride-All-Night” wristbands are $15 each.)